FeizaiYiHao/arm-trusted-firmware/bl32/fsp/README.md

 # Preliminary
-FSP is our own [Secure-EL1 Payload (SP)](https://trustedfirmware-a.readthedocs.io/en/latest/getting_started/image-terminology.html#secure-el1-payload-sp-ap-bl32) written in Rust.
+FSP is a [Secure-EL1 Payload (SP)](https://trustedfirmware-a.readthedocs.io/en/latest/getting_started/image-terminology.html#secure-el1-payload-sp-ap-bl32)
+written in Rust.
 FSP only targets QEMU virt Armv8-A (AArch64).
 It is a stripped-down version of TSP and binds Rust code.
 The TSP part is not cleanly separated yet and it is not self-contained either.
 It needs to be compiled together with ARM Trusted Firmware-A (TF-A).
+It does not do much at this point except booting up.

 The following is the call sequence.